1. RULES OF PLAY

 2.17.2 No player can trial for a team for which they are ineligible as per the rules of the organising body for that event.

-2.17.4 All players are responsible for ensuring that they meet all eligibility criteria for the Events they are trialing.
+2.17.3 All players are responsible for ensuring that they meet all eligibility criteria for the Events they are trialling.
 (For further information refer to the Event's governing body)

 2.18 Member Subsidies